Volleyball spiking: The slide

-Down Balls
+Down balls

-When the ball is not in a position where an attack can be set up on the third hit, a team usually doesn’t want to give a free ball to the other side.
+When the ball is not in a position where an attack can be set up on the third hit, a team usually doesn't want to give a free ball to the other side.
 This is a hit done from the middle of the court similar to a top spin serve without jumping which can be aimed to a certain area on the opposing teams court to still be an effective attack.
-Players often hit to the deep corner of the opposing team’s court.
+Players often hit to the deep corner of the opposing team's court.
 The player quickly moves behind the ball and draw their arms back like a bow.
 As the ball approaches, the players foot opposite to their preferred hitting arm comes forward, and the hitting arm swings forward contacting with an open palm to create top spin on the ball.
-Another tactic sometimes employed is to hit the ball towards the opposing team’s setter to make them take the first touch, hence stopping them from being able to set the ball on the second touch.
+Another tactic sometimes employed is to hit the ball towards the opposing team's setter to make them take the first touch, hence stopping them from being able to set the ball on the second touch.

-The Approach
+The approach

 The approach is essential for getting enough speed and height to execute a spike.
 The player starts with their arms hanging naturally at their sides, around 3 metres from the net, behind the attack line.
 The approach consists of three steps, towards the net at a 45-degree angle starting with the opposite leg of the hitting hand with the arms swinging forward, the next step is a running step on the other foot, often called the directional step.
-This step allows for the player to adjust to the set and position accordingly, the player accelerates towards the net with step and drives their arms back for momentum in the jump.
+This step allows for the player to adjust to the set and position accordingly; the player accelerates towards the net with step and drives their arms back for momentum in the jump.
 The final step is done by the starting foot to restore balance and so the player can jump off of both feet, transferring the momentum from the previous step into vertical movement.
 Often a heel strike is incorporated in the last two steps to brake and prevent net violations.
 Both hands are swung forward to add momentum and to get into position for the spike form.

-Landing
+Injury risks

-The significant amount of volleyball landings subject the lower limb joints of players to high forces, which may cause acute or overuse injuries.
+The significant amount of volleyball landings subjects the lower limb joints of players to high forces, which may cause acute or overuse injuries.
 A review found 54 acute injuries, 30% of which were to the knee, 17% to the ankle, and 17% to the fingers in 178 professional beach volleyball players during a 7.5 week period.
 A proper two-footed landing is important as one-footed landings result in one leg absorbing more force, increasing risk of injury.